 Analytical cookies are used to understand how visitors interact with the website.
 These cookies help provide information on metrics the number of visitors, bounce rate, traffic source, etc.

-The _ga cookie, installed by Google Analytics, calculates visitor, session and campaign data and also keeps track of site usage for the site's analytics report.
-The cookie stores information anonymously and assigns a randomly generated number to recognize unique visitors.
+This cookie is installed by Google Analytics.
+The cookie is used to calculate visitor, session, campaign data and keep track of site usage for the site's analytics report.
+The cookies store information anonymously and assign a randomly generated number to identify unique visitors.

 YouTube sets this cookie via embedded youtube-videos and registers anonymous statistical data.